 A: Because all students enrolled for the semester are required to live at and attend classes in Dalkeith House, a very significant and rewarding component of the WIS program is the host family program.
 Past students have found that an opportunity to get to know a local family enhances their understanding of the Scottish host culture.
 While each host family is unique and does different things with their students, participants do not live with the family but are often invited for meals, occasional outings to local points of interest or other family activities that allows interaction with individuals outside the program.
 Lifelong friendships between students and host families often develop.
 The host family program is only offered during the fall and spring semesters.
 If a student has indicated on their "Admitted Student Information Form" that they want to participate in the host family program, every attempt will be made to assign one to them.
 (Note: If you have questions regarding the host family program, please contact your Study Abroad Coordinator before making a final decision.
 If you check “no” and then later decide you would like a host family, you may not be given one.)

 Q: Are health clubs available in Scotland?

 A: There are health clubs in Edinburgh and surrounding communities; there are none in Dalkeith.
-However, there is an exercise room in the basement of the palace with free weights and a television with several aerobic tapes.
+However, there is an exercise room in the basement of the palace with free weights.
 Weather permitting the trails are a great place to run or walk on.